ayushmak7/Phishing-Tool-Implementation/README.md

 ## Objectives

-Demonstrate how attackers create fradulent emails, messages and login pages to capture user credentials using automated phishing tools such as Zphisher.
+Demonstrate how attackers create fradulent emails, messages and login pages to capture user credentials using phishing tools such as Zphisher.

 ## Tools